jueyang/jueyang.github.io/_posts/posts/2015-10-26-the-train-explains.md

 > A fashion designer, quite possibly.
 Orders a sparkling rosé at the bar with a high ceiling.
 Giggles when complimented.
 Wears her pair of glasses -- a light metal frame -- in front of her sewing machine at home.
 A potted fern.
 The fridge opens and the light shines on the chestnut puree.
 There is a stem of rosemary in the olive oil.

-I take these pictures with my phone.
-I hold up the little rectangle, pretending to read.
-A quick glance, an empty stare, a careful scan.
-I find the faces.
-I find the hands.
+I hold up the little rectangle that is my phone, pretending to read.
+Capture: a quick glance, an empty stare, a careful scan.
+Find: a face, two pinky fingers, three thoughts, lost at the tip of the tongue.
 The train moves on, the moment disappears, the same seat now occupied by a different skin tone, stunning lack of wrinkles, unrecognizable languages, new shades of silence.

 [The average MTA ridership](http://web.mta.info/nyct/facts/ridership/) on a weekday is 5,597,551, as of 2014.
 That is five point five million imaginations, amongst which you are one.

 > The train leaves.
 Meeting a set of firm eyes, his cello wrapped in a black casing like a whale out of water, you ask the musician if he needs any help.
 "No. But thank you."
 A determined independence, and he goes up the stairs, carrying the weight of his passion.

 The passing moments are framed with white borders -- one new image every day.
 They say, the universe is born out of a singularity.

-_Of course, I have surrendered the history of my imagination to the large, gloomy clouds in [Altoona, Iowa](https://www.facebook.com/AltoonaDataCenter), [Maiden, North Carolina](http://www.datacenterknowledge.com/the-apple-data-center-faq/), and [Quilicura, Chile](http://www.google.com/about/datacenters/inside/locations/index.html).
-The augmented humanity captured by zeros and ones, a voluntary submission -- but the friend-and-foe relationship with monopolizing technology corporations is not the point of this particular pursuit._

 **License**